Climbing Wall Attendant

-Under the direct supervision of the Outdoor Programs Coordinator and the Climbing Wall Lead, the Climbing Wall Attendant will assist with climbing supervision, route setting, maintaining climbing wall, and managing safe climbing environment.
-Becoming an integral member of a hard working team of full-time and part-time staff within Aztec Recreation, he/she should possess the ability to work independently and as a team member interacting with a diverse population of Aztec Recreation members and staff.
+Under the direct supervision of the Outdoor Programs Coordinator and the Climbing Wall Leads, the Climbing Wall Attendant will assist with the climbing wall supervision, safety orientation clinics, skills clinics, route setting, wall maintenance, open recreation hours, and management of a safe climbing environment.
+Becoming an integral member of a hard working team of full-time and part-time staff within Aztec Recreation, the Attendant should possess the ability to work independently and as a team member interacting with a diverse population of Aztec Recreation members and staff.

-- Assists with supervision of the wall and its climbers enforcing all policies and procedures to maintain a safe environment managing the risks associated with indoor rock climbing.
+- Assists with the daily supervision of the climbing wall and climbers, enforcing all policies and procedures to maintain a safe environment managing the risks associated with indoor rock climbing

-- Encourages and interacts with other climbers assisting in technical advice, body positioning and movements, and creates a welcoming atmosphere for guests.
+- Encourages and interacts with other climbers assisting in technical advice, body positioning and movements

-- Sets climbing routes of varying difficulty on a consistent basis (3-4 routes/month and as directed by the Climbing Wall Lead).
+- Sets climbing routes of varying difficulty on a consistent basis (3-4 routes/month and as directed by the program supervisor/ lead)

 - Ensures customer service standards are met; responds to physical, virtual, and verbal comment cards in a timely manner